Vadims06/ospfwatcher/README.md

     Repeat the same for `ospf-watcher-updown-events` As a result, there are two data views should be listed
   ![](docs/kibana_data_view_list.png)

-> Note
+> [!TIP]
-What time to use @timestamp or watcher
+> What time to use @timestamp or watcher?
+>

-It's better to use `watcher` time, because connection between Watcher and  Logstash can be lost, but the watcher continues to log all topology changes with the correct time.
-When the connection is repaired, all logs will be added to ELK and you can check the time of the incident.
-If you choose `@timestamp` - the time of all logs will be the time of their addition to ELK.
+> It's better to use `watcher` time, because connection between Watcher and
+> Logstash can be lost, but the watcher continues to log all topology changes
+> with the correct time.
+When the connection is repaired, all logs will be added
+> to ELK and you can check the time of the incident.
+If you choose `@timestamp`
+> - the time of all logs will be the time of their addition to ELK.

  4. **Additional checks**
   Make sure that: